 French tax system is one of self-assessment.

-Tax is assessed at the level of the tax household, i.e. the family entity consisting of a single person, spouses (regardless of the marriage settlement) with their children and other dependants.
-In other words, the assessment basis is generally the total income of the different members of the tax household.
+Tax is assessed at the level of the tax household, i.e. the family entity consisting of a single person, spouses (regardless of marital status) with their children and other dependents.
+In other words, the tax base is generally the total income of the different members of the tax household.

-Barring exceptions, all income, regardless of its origin, is aggregated to determine an overall net income to which a single tax scale applies.
+Barring exceptions, all income, regardless of its origin, is aggregated to determine an overall net income to which one tax scale applies.

 This scale has progressive income brackets: